-container type code means a code used to refer to a specific type of container, as set out in Part 4 of Schedule 2.
+container type code means a code used to refer to a specific type of container, as set out in Part 4 of Schedule 2 of this circular.

 conversion factor means a conversion factor in a notice or certificate given by the chief executive under section 188(1) or (2) of the Act.